What’s the best horse arena size?

-In this blog, we outline the factors to think about when choosing your horse arena, including:
+In this blog, we outline the factors to think about when choosing your horse arena, including:- Dressage arenas

 The interior measurement of a dressage arena is 60 metres long and 20 metres wide.
-In competition arenas, the arena must be separated from the public by a minimum distance of 10 metres and, if indoors, the arena must be at least 2 metres from the wall.
-A dressage enclosure will often feature a low white fence about 30cm high.
+In competitions, the arena must be separated from the public by at least 10 metres and, if indoors, the arena must be at least 2 metres from the wall.
+Another common feature is a low white fence about 30cm high.

 In showjumping, the horse and rider complete a course of ten to thirteen jumps, up to 1.6 metres high and with spreads of 2 metres.
 We recommend opting for a large arena that can accommodate a range of showjumping courses, combinations, and variations.